About the specialty

 The ARCP decision aid for trainees on the 2016 curriculum post-August 2022 is given below.

-GUM ARCP decision aid for trainees on 2016 curriculum post Aug-2022
+GUM ARCP decision aid for trainees post Aug 2022 on the 2016 GUM curriculum (updated November 2025)

 Forms and guidance